Sorry, you need to enable JavaScript to visit this website.

 • Member of the National Honor Society (serving as an elected officer for the organization for the entire school year is acceptable)

-• Member or leader of the Boy Scouts, Girl Scouts or JROTC
+• Member or leader of the Boy Scouts or Girl Scouts

 • A founder or chairperson of a self-created group